Best TIG Welder Reviews – Your Complete Guide

 Low arc stability

 Arc stability should be ideally less than 10 amps when you’re working on thin metals.
 Low amperage provides excellent arc control, better crater filling capacity, easy start-up and distortion-free welds.
-TIG welding technique is extensively applied on thin materials, a high frequency or hot start might burn or warp the material throughout while welding.
+TIG welding technique is extensively applied materials that are thin.
+A high frequency or hot start might burn or warp the material throughout while welding.
 Look for TIG device which has a background circuit equipment stuffed inside.
 It ensures a highly steady, low amperage start.

 AC balance control